levoai/docs/docs/api-observability/install-guide/install-sensor/ebpf-sensor.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Install Sensor
+# Install eBPF Sensor

 ## i.
 Prerequisites
 - Compatibility script (from step 1) indicates the Linux host (that you want to instrument) is compatible.